AlexHubelia/alexander-lichter-nuxt-testing-primer/README.md

 # Nuxt Testing Primer

-This is a tutorial project about testing with Test-Utils and Vitest in Nuxt from Alexander Lichter.
+This is a tutorial project about testing in Nuxt with Test-Utils, Vitest, and Playwright from Alexander Lichter.

 ## 🎓 Tutorial Source